How to Set Up Your Amazon Author Central Page

-The most important thing to remember when it comes to using Author Central to manage your Author Page is to update, update, update.
-Consistently update your bio and add new books, reviews, blog posts, and events.
+The most important thing to remember when it comes to using Amazon Author Central to manage your Author Page is to update, update, update.
+Consistently polish your bio and add new books, reviews, blog posts, and events.
 Remove anything that has become outdated.
-Ensure your Author Page feels current whenever potential readers land there.
+Ensure your Author Central Page feels current to whichever potential readers land there.

 Step 1: Set up your Amazon Author Page

-If your Author Central account acts as your own Amazon HQ, your Author Page is your business’s primary landing page.
-You want it to look clean, professional, and to offer potential readers concise and compelling information.
+If your Author Central account acts as your own Amazon HQ, your Author Central Page is your business’s primary landing page.
+You want it to look clean and professional, and to offer potential readers concise and compelling information.

-We’ll break down the steps to achieving all of this.
-To start, these are the elements of your Author Page that you absolutely should personalize.
+We’ll break down all the steps to achieve this.
+To start, here are three elements of your Author Central Page that you should personalize.

 Add your author bio

-- Select “Biography” on the Author Page tab.
+1. Select “Biography” on the Author Central Page tab.

-- Ensure your biography is at least 100 characters to comply with Amazon’s rules.
+2. Ensure your bio is at least 100 characters to comply with Amazon’s rules.
 (HTML is not allowed in your bio, so if you need to bullet, use dashes or asterisks).

 3. When you’re done, hit "add biography" to save.

 A great author bio is comprised of an opening byline that hooks readers in, a description of the theme of your title, a statement of the credentials that make you a writer people should pay attention to, and personal touches that help you stand out as an individual.

-If you haven’t already perfected it, check out our comprehensive guide to writing an author bio — or these excellent examples of existing author bios.
-Also, if you’re typing out your bio for the first time, we encourage you to do it in a word processor, and not right into your Author Page itself as this could lead to lost work (and hair-pulling frustration).
+If you haven’t already perfected it, check out the bio guide linked above — or these excellent examples of existing author bios.
+Also, if you’re typing out your bio for the first time, we encourage you to do it in a word processor.
+Don't type right into your Author Page itself, as this could lead to lost work (and hair-pulling frustration).